 The project is divided into two principal components and utilises both quantitative and qualitative methods.

-- Component 1: Using unit-record data from the Department of Immigration and Border Protection, border supply trends for MDMA (+ precursors) and meth/amphetamine (+precursors) will be analysed between 2002 and 2014 to identify changes in the scale and nature of supply of these drugs to Australia.
+- Component 1: Using unit-record data from the Department of Immigration and Border Protection, and unit-record purity data from Drug Sciences Group, Victoria Police Forensic Services Department, supply trends for MDMA (+ precursors) and meth/amphetamine (+precursors) will be analysed between 2002 and 2014 to identify changes in the scale and nature of supply of these drugs to and within Australia.

 - Component 2: Publicly available sentencing transcripts from Australian court cases of either serious MDMA or serious meth/amphetamine trafficking offences will be analysed: i.e. cases where the offender was sentenced for trafficking a commercial or large commercial quantity (as defined by the states and territories).
 A content analysis of the transcripts will determine how MDMA and meth/amphetamine traffickers have responded to changes in supply in the past (i.e. changes in purity, availability, price, supply routes and competitors/collaborators in the market).